coding-to-music/coding-to-music.github.io/docs/source/index.rst

    :maxdepth: 2
    :caption: Contents:

-   1 Making Sense of the Pandemic
+   Making Sense of the Pandemic
-   Big Picture
    Letter to the town of Brookine Massachusetts Comments about various suggested or recommended or not-recommended Covid virus treatments Ivermectin